Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 ![](https://raw.githubusercontent.com/Cameron-n/Alchemy/master/assets/WSL_1.png)

-### SQL/MySQL/PostgreSQL
+### SQL (MySQL/PostgreSQL)
 ---

 #### What they are:

 * SQL is a language even more ubiquitous than Python in data science.
 It is a database language for relational databases (basically, data in tables).
 SQL and Python are the backbone of data Transformations, with SQL more limited than Python but faster and easier to use for common transformations and general database tasks.

 * MySQL and PostgreSQL are both version of SQL and databases.
-I've used both for this project are the differences are minor.
+I've used both for this project and the differences are minor.
 You can choose either one.

 #### Installation: